frank-dspeed/frank-dspeed/README.md

-### Hi there 👋 I am ✨ Frank Lemanschik ✨ a German Distributed Cross Arch Platform OS Engineer.
+### Hi there 👋 I am ✨ Frank Lemanschik ✨ a German Distributed Cross Arch Platform OS and WebPlatform Engineer.
-i making you a better coder as also ruler of your own life without you even knowing it! when you not recognize that i did something i did it right!
+I create and evaluate methods to run Software on the large scale from consumer software with Millions of users to Web Pages with millions of views per day.
+To Multimedia Sharing and Creation Platforms on the Web. i making you a better coder as also ruler of your own life without you even knowing it! when you not recognize that i did something i did it right!

+My main Performance keymetrics are:
+- Build Time, Test Execution Time, Time till i see a visible Change, How often do i need to adjust places outside my change to get the change into the project. ......

+## Books
+- History of Software Design Patterns vol. 1 - a Compendium of Software design patterns and context why they existed.
+- History of Coding Languages vol. 1
+- History of Hardware vol. 1
+- History of the Internet and its Communitys and Services
+- History of Security vol. 1
+- ECMAScript/Javascript the good and the bad parts a catch up on Javascript the good and the bad parts with my own opinions and updates.
+- Create Web Driven Applications and WebPlatforms.
+A Compendium with generic knowleg about the current state of WebPlatforms.
+- The future of the Linux Kernel without Rust. but With ECMAScript.
+- Modular Task Component based Application Design in a zero trust world or How to build a Cloud Service Provider or any Cloud Product.

 ## News
 - [ ] Full Ryzen 7000 Support Lands in Linux Kernel 6.2 - ~Dec 2022 AMD created a distribution porting is needed.
 - [x] Ryzen 7000 Support Lands in Linux Kernel 6.0 - 22.09.2022

 ## 🔭 I’m currently working on:
-a ECMAScript Driven ECOSYSTEM to run Code in a Secure Scaleable Fashion on Any Device and reduce the existing redundancies in the Ecosystems dependencies like Chromium, ChromiumOS, NodeJS, V8, FuchisaOS, Linux. see: https://github.com/stealify
+a ECMAScript Driven ECOSYSTEM to Build and run Code in a Secure Scaleable Fashion on Any Device and reduce the existing redundancies in the Ecosystems dependencies like Chromium, ChromiumOS, NodeJS, V8, FuchisaOS, Linux. see: https://github.com/stealify

 ## 🌱 I’m currently learning
 Communication Skills aka how to transport a educational message in a short efficent way.